|

 Select

-a treble hook and PVC tubing of appropriate size (the thicker PVC tubing is
+a treble hook and PVC tubing of appropriate size (the thicker PVC tubing,

-better for the larger treble hooks).
+bore of 1.0mm is better for fine wire treble hooks size 14 and 12).
 Cut a short length of PVC and carefully

 slide it over the eye and on to the shank of the treble hook, leaving the